visnudeva/niri-laniakea/README.md

-next, add other colors and add install scripts
+next, fix the install scripts, add other colors, fix and upload the theme switcher